srbcheema1/puzzle4x4/README.md

 The game must be finished within 200 moves.

 The score (which is equal to the moves left) will only be awarded when you finish solving the puzzle.

+# Score
+The score is calculated based on the Moves left at the time you have completed the Puzzle.
+So the lesser number of steps you use the more points you will get.